Dhirenderchoudhary0001/GSOC/README.md

 - If schedule risk appears, only the first two addons (both High priority) will be included.
 - Remaining addons stay explicitly optional and will be mentor-prioritized.
+- No addon work will be started after week 11 without explicit mentor approval.

 ---